-- (J) Analysis of behavioral support strategies that include restrictive measures - (1) Each county board and each intermediate care facility for individuals with intellectual disabilities shall annually compile and analyze aggregate data regarding behavioral support strategies that include restrictive measures and furnish the data and analyses to the human rights committee by February fifteenth of each year for the preceding calendar year.
-Data compiled and analyzed shall include, but are not limited to: - (a) Nature and frequency of risk of harm or likelihood of legal sanction that triggered development of strategies that include restrictive measures;
+(J) Analysis of behavioral support strategies that include restrictive measures

+- (1) Each county board and each intermediate care facility for individuals with intellectual disabilities shall annually compile and analyze aggregate data regarding behavioral support strategies that include restrictive measures and furnish the data and analyses to the human rights committee by February fifteenth of each year for the preceding calendar year.
+Data compiled and analyzed shall include, but are not limited to: - (a) Nature and frequency of risk of harm or likelihood of legal sanction that triggered development of strategies that include restrictive measures: - (b) Nature and number of strategies that include restrictive measures reviewed, approved, rejected, and reauthorized in accordance with paragraph (G) of this rule;
-- (b) Nature and number of strategies that include restrictive measures reviewed, approved, rejected, and reauthorized by the human rights committee in accordance with paragraph (G) of this rule; - (c) Nature and number of restrictive measures implemented; - (d) Duration of strategies that include restrictive measures implemented; and - (e) Effectiveness of strategies that include restrictive measures in terms of increasing or decreasing behaviors as intended. - (d) Number of strategies that include restrictive measures that have been discontinued and the reasons for discontinuing the strategies; and - (e) An in-depth review and analysis of either: - (i) Trends and patterns regarding strategies that include restrictive measures for purposes of determining methods for enhancing risk reduction efforts and outcomes, reducing the frequency of restrictive measures, and identifying technical assistance and training needs; or - (ii) A sample of implemented strategies that include restrictive measures for purposes of ensuring that strategies are developed, implemented, documented, and monitored in accordance with this rule. - (2) County boards and intermediate care facilities for individuals with intellectual disabilities shall make the data and analyses available to the department upon request.

-(K) Department oversight

-- (1) The department shall take immediate action as necessary to protect the health and welfare of individuals which may include, but is not limited to: - (a) Suspension of a behavioral support strategy not developed, implemented, documented, or monitored in accordance with this rule or where trends and patterns of data suggest the need for further review; - (b) Provision of technical assistance in development or redevelopment of a behavioral support strategy; and - (c) Referral to other state agencies or licensing bodies, as indicated. - (2) The department shall compile and analyze data regarding behavioral support strategies for purposes of determining methods for enhancing risk reduction efforts and outcomes, reducing the frequency of restrictive measures, and identifying technical assistance and training needs.
-The department shall make the data and analyses available.
+- (c) Nature and number of restrictive measures implemented; - (d) Number of strategies that include restrictive measures that have been discontinued and the reasons for discontinuing the strategies; and - (e) An in-depth review and analysis of either: - (i) Trends and patterns regarding strategies that include restrictive measures for purposes of determining methods for enhancing risk reduction efforts and outcomes, reducing the frequency of restrictive measures, and identifying technical assistance and training needs; or - (ii) A sample of implemented strategies that include restrictive measures for purposes of ensuring that strategies are developed, implemented, documented, and monitored in accordance with this rule. - (2) County boards and intermediate care facilities for individuals with intellectual disabilities shall make the data and analyses available to the department upon request. - (K) Department oversight - (1) The department will take immediate action as necessary to protect the health and welfare of individuals which may include, but is not limited to: - (a) Suspension of a behavioral support strategy not developed, implemented, documented, or monitored in accordance with this rule or where trends and patterns of data suggest the need for further review; - (b) Provision of technical assistance in development or redevelopment of a behavioral support strategy; and - (c) Referral to other state agencies or licensing bodies, as indicated. - (2) The department will compile and analyze data regarding behavioral support strategies for purposes of determining methods for enhancing risk reduction efforts and outcomes, reducing the frequency of restrictive measures, and identifying technical assistance and training needs.
+The department will make the data and analyses available.